Hasura Backend Setup

 Click on the following button to create a new project on Hasura Cloud:

-Once you register and sign in, you should see the following welcome screen:
+Once you register and sign in, you should see the following welcome screen and a new Hasura project will be created automatically for you:

-Once the database URL is fetched, you can click on Create Project
+Once the project is initialised, you can click on Launch Console

 Hasura Console